HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 While WebAssembly is a relatively new and somewhat niche participant on the web, it's great to see its adoption across a variety of websites and use-cases, from simple libraries to large applications.

-In fact, we could see that it integrates so well into the web ecosystem, that many website owners might not even know they already use WebAssembly - to them it looks like any other 3rd-party JavaScript dependency.
+In fact, we could see that it integrates so well into the web ecosystem, that many website owners might not even know they already use WebAssembly—to them it looks like any other 3rd-party JavaScript dependency.

 We found some room for improvement in shipped sizes which, through further analysis, appears to be achievable via changes to compiler or server configuration.
 We've also found some interesting stats and examples that might help engine, tooling and CDN developers to understand and optimize WebAssembly usage at scale.